-Giving the talk to your children can be very awkward and at times damn unpredictable.
-Kids these days can come up with so many weird questions that you might run out of ways to answer them.
-That said, it’s still important to address these sex and puberty questions or else they will end up reading the Internet or asking their seniors.
+Giving “the talk” to your children can be very awkward because kids these days can come up with so many weird questions that you might run out of ways to answer them.
+That said, it’s still important to address these sex and puberty questions or else they will end up on the Internet, confused and clueless about the birds and the bees.

 Buying a book on sex education might be a good way to educate them but let’s be real, not many children like to read books.
 So, in this day and age why not give them this education through their phone and to do that there are some awesome sex education apps for teens.
 The obvious advantage of these apps is that the information comes from reliable sources.